2025 New Zealand local elections: Vote recount

 On 11 November, the Porirua District Court ordered a vote recount in the Porirua City Council's Māori ward, which incumbent councillor Kylie Wihapi had won by a narrow 11 vote margin.
 The defeated challenger Jess Te Huai had applied for a recount at the Porirua District Court on 21 October.
 Due to the contested result, the Porirua City Council had been unable to hold its inaugural meeting until final rulings on the recount.
-Porirua had voted to retain its Māori during the 2025 referendum held alongside the local elections.
+Porirua had voted to retain its Māori ward during the 2025 referendum held alongside the local elections.